 In 1967, four South African Republican Intelligence Agents respond to a mysterious object crash landing on a farm, playing out to offer South Africa’s first found footage horror movie.
 They expect to find a Russian satellite of some description that could net a CIA payday.
-What they find instead as they head out with a field testing kit, however: an 8mm camera, and a 16mm camera instead could be a discovery that shakes the world.
+What they find instead, as they head out with a field testing kit, however, an 8mm camera, and a 16mm camera instead, could be a discovery that shakes the world.

-To highlight the possibilities in a review would risk spoiling the experience, it’s definitely best to go in open-minded and just let the weirdness wash over you.
+To highlight the possibilities in a review would risk spoiling the experience; it’s definitely best to go in open-minded and just let the weirdness wash over you.
 The uncanniness of Wessens is driven by strong performances that can make the most of doing little, a remarkable quiet appreciation for the emptiness of a well-chosen location, and the mix of spirituality along with mythology underpinning the writing.

 How the filmmakers make full use of the found footage format is a compelling journey, and the location they use certainly helps.
 Subtle sound work turns the surrounding empty vistas into something sinister as the movie progresses.
-This overwhelming vastness is always present from the establishing scenes through to final events unfolding, making great use of the outdoor location to agoraphobically oppress the audience.
+This overwhelming vastness is always present from the establishing scenes through to the final events unfolding, making great use of the outdoor location to agoraphobically oppress the audience.

 The crew, the editing team and principal photography crew get impressively innovative in stretching the limited format to get the effect they want.
 While there are only two possible camera perspectives they can cut between and a limited amount of props, great use is made of this as well as tricks such as diegetic use of a radio the characters have with them to convey a more complex cinematic experience without having to break the found footage boundaries they have set themselves.

 You’re not here to be scared watching Wesens.
 You’re here to question both the events of the movie and the nature of human existence after it is done.
-The mystery is strong enough in plotting and execution that you will have multiple opportunities to feel uncomfortable, but there’s no in-your-face jump scares or gore.
+The mystery is strong enough in plotting and execution that you will have multiple opportunities to feel uncomfortable, but there are no in-your-face jump scares or gore.
 It’s a cerebral experience to the point where it’s more philosophic science fiction than horror, yet the unease the filmmakers’ construct keeps one foot in the found-footage horror subgenre.
 The mystery of the object maintains a feeling of unease throughout, so despite there being little in-your-face threat, you have a sustained viewing experience of never quite feeling safe.

 This is well worth your time to seek out, just adjust your expectations down from high octane action first and let Wesens take you on a pleasantly bizarre journey full of surprises.